Tim Viens Bio

-Timothy Neil Viens (born October 10, 1976) is an American professional stock car racing driver and team owner.
-He has competed part-time in the ARCA Menards Series, NASCAR Xfinity Series, and NASCAR Craftsman Truck Series, most recently driving the No. 31 Toyota Camry for Rise Motorsports.
+Timothy Neil Viens, born on October 10, 1976, is an American professional stock car racing driver and team owner from South Hero, Vermont.
+He last competed part-time in the ARCA Menards Series, driving the No. 31 Toyota Camry for Rise Motorsports.
+Across his career, Viens has also made starts in the NASCAR Xfinity Series and the NASCAR Craftsman Truck Series, building a reputation as a persistent underdog in stock car racing.

 Early Life and Background